lucascrx/EURECOM_SDN_assistance_DMM/SDN_Controler/README.md

 ###Here is a quick sum up of the implementations we have:

-* **RYU** : there are now 2 router controller implementations both based on codes of linux distribution of the VM distributed by SDN HUB.
+* **RYU** : The controller is based on the code of simple_switch_13.py provided with the VM, the code has been improved in order to enable controller to handle first routing all among the network and then mobility.

- 1. the 1st one is from simple_switch_13.py and it's the code we are currently working on.
+*The controller is topology independent as long as the network respect the 2 following conditions : Strictly related backbone (each router must share a link with every other router) and the interface n°1 of each router must be dedicated to the local Network.*

- 2. the 2nd one is from rest_router.py, we changed some setting of the rest interface but since it's quite complicated, we abandoned it.
+ * **ODL**: The objective

-* **ODL**: The objective here is to implement a controller able to provide switches with router capabilities AND with mobility management capabilities.
+  here is to implement a controller able to provide switches with router capabilities AND with mobility management capabilities.

 * **MobilityModule** : is just a set of java class that formalize mobility management in SDN.